Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 \subsubsection{Special Case: Zero Curvature}

-We have previously assumed that $d\hat{\boldsymbol{T}}/d\gamma$ is non-zero everywhere along the projected stream track, otherwise $\hat{\boldsymbol{\kappa}}$ would be undefined.
-When $\Vert d\hat{\boldsymbol{T}}/d\gamma \Vert = 0$, the stream-track is locally linear in the plane.
-This could correspond to an inflection point, when the stream is undergoing a change in concavity, or a projected radial orbit, where the stream appears linear in the plane of the sky.
+We have previously assumed that the projected stream track is non-linear.
+However, when $\Vert d\hat{\boldsymbol{T}}/d\gamma \Vert \approx 0$, the stream-track is locally linear in the $x-y$ plane.
+This could correspond to an inflection point where the stream changes concavity, or a radial orbit.
 We take a lack of curvature to indicate that the perpendicular acceleration component, $\boldsymbol{a}_\perp$, is equal to zero.
 We justify this below.